2020 Boston Marathon®

 - Fundraising recognition incentives

-- Bus transportation to Hopkinton
+- Private bus transportation to Hopkinton on race day

 - Pre-Race light breakfast and bag drop